VenturaNotes/Knowledge/Projects/(T) Export Markdown to HTML.md

 - Function
 	- Zooms into Image by clicking on it
 	- Escape zoom by clicking outside container or Pressing `Command + Click`
-- Bugs
-	- Will select images in the toolbar.
-Need to fix this
 ```javascript
 // Name: Zoom Image in Reader
 // Event: Open File